19 Plastic-Free Bathroom Swaps For a Zero Waste Bathroom

 18. Skincare products

-- Mad Hippie Antioxidant Oil – made with organic argan oil
+- Mad Hippie Antioxidant Oil

-- Loli Organic Face Oil – balances oil production, shrinks blemishes, and illuminates the skin
+- Loli Organic Face Oil

-19. Zero waste cleaning products
+19. Zero-waste cleaning products